[Skip to Content]

 IV.
 NONFICTION

-NONFICTION ANTHOLOGIES/COLLECTIONS (Evaluation criteria)
+NONFICTION (Evaluation criteria)

 V. POETRY

-POETRY ANTHOLOGIES (Evaluation criteria)
+POETRY (Evaluation criteria)

 Judging Guideline: Poems must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.